crystaldb/autodba/README.md

 If your team is fully staffed with database administrators, then you are in luck.
 If not, you may find yourself working reactively, dealing with problems as they arise and looking up what to do as you go.

-Oftentimes, operational responsibility for databases falls to software engineers site reliability engineers, who usually have many other things to do.
+Oftentimes, operational responsibility for databases falls to software engineers and site reliability engineers, who usually have many other things to do.
 They have better ways to spend their time than tuning or troubleshooting databases.

 Reliability and security are the top priorities for database operations, and our approach reflects that.